Welcome to today's edition of the Rush 24-7 podcast.

 I thought, well, I have some fun with it.

-Oh, you've got that.
+Oh, you've got that?

-Oh, we do have okay, can I show you what I'm talking about here in just a second?
+Okay, can I show you what I'm talking about here in just a second?

-So what I did, uh, and then I'd been on the air for two years, and uh program was very popular, and I had established first time in my broadcast career a uh success track, a connection with the audience.
+So what I did, and I'd been on the air for two years, and the program was very popular.

-I was thinking very hard about it, but I saw no other uh proper thing to do other than to resign.
+I was thinking very hard about it, but I saw no other proper thing to do other than to resign.

 But I wouldn't tell anybody what had happened.

-Of course, by design it created all kinds of curiosity.
+Of course, by design, it created all kinds of curiosity.

 I mean, if it could happen to me once, it could happen again.